 Date Published: 29-Sep-2008

-Fine Gael leader, Enda Kenny is due in Galway today amid an escalating water crisis.
+The Fine Gael leader Enda Kenny is lashing John Gormley for not visiting Galway city during the escalating water crisis.

 Appeal for information following Portumna crash

 Date Published: 08-May-2013

 Gardai are appealing for witnesses following a single vehicle crash at the Portumna bridge this morning.

 The road from Nenagh to Loughrea reopened shortly after 11 this morning following the completion of a technical exam.

 Four men were travelling in a van when they hit the Portumna bridge around 6:30 this morning.

 Gardaí, ambulance and two units of Portumna fire services rushed to the scene, and one of the men was taken to Portiuncula hospital in Ballinasloe.

 He is being treated for head injuries, which have been described by Gardaí as serious.